GMiles1349/PascalGL/To-Do.md

 High Priority
 #################################################

+- Documentation
+-- Add/modify comments to classes/records and functions
+-- Start documentaion on 'specification'

 - Bugs/Functionality
 -- Windowing - Window size and client area can become incorrect when switching between windowed and fullscreen modes when the window has a title bar